 Data Sources We use data from the Dominick's Dataset, which is made publicly available by the James M. Kilts Center, University of Chicago Booth School of Business.
-This is weekly store-level scanner data, comprising information on 30 categories of packaged products at the Universal Product Code (UPC) level for all Dominick's Finer Foods chain stores in the Chicago metropolitan area over the period 1989-1997.
+This is weekly store-level scanner data, comprising information on 30 categories of packaged products at the universal product code (UPC) level for all Dominick's Finer Foods chain stores in the Chicago metropolitan area over the period 1989-1997.
 The data are supplemented by store-specific information, including average household size and daily store traffic.

-For our analysis, we consider the ready-to-eat cereals category during the period 1991-1996.
-We use data from 25 Dominick's stores, and we aggregate UPCs into what we call brand-name cereals (e.g., Kellogg's Special K).
-We select 45 brand-name cereals from 6 national manufacturers (General Mills, Kellogg's, Nabisco, Post, Quaker and Ralston), representing around 75% of each manufacturer's total sales on the period.
-We define three market segments, namely Adults, Kids and All-family, according to the classification provided by the website cerealfacts.org.
+For our analysis, we consider the ready-to-eat cereals category during the period 1991 - 1996.
+We use data from 25 Dominick's stores, and we aggregate UPCs into what we call cereals (e.g., Kellogg's Special K).
+We select 45 cereals from 6 national manufacturers (General Mills, Kellogg's, Nabisco, Post, Quaker, and Ralston), representing around 75% of each manufacturer's total sales on the period.
+We define three market segments, namely adults, kids, and all-family, according to the classification provided by the website cerealfacts.org.

-Prices are retail prices calculated as the volume-weighted average price per ounce of the UPCs that form the product, deflated by the monthly Consumer Price Index for All Urban Consumers in the Chicago-Naperville-Elgin area from the U.S. Bureau of Labor Statistics.
+For all products in all markets, we compute prices as market volume-weighted average retail prices per ounce of the UPCs that form the product, deflated by the monthly consumer price index for all urban consumers in the Chicago-Naperville-Elgin area from the U.S. Bureau of Labor Statistics.
 We compute the potential market size by multiplying the total number of persons in a market by the monthly per capita consumption of cereals.
 We compute the total volume of a product sold in a market, which we divide by the potential market size to obtain the product's market share.
-The market share of the outside good is then the difference between one and the sum of the 45 products' market shares.
+The market share of the outside good is then the difference between one and the sum of the products' market shares.